-36 Weeks Pregnant With Twins or Multiples
+36 Weeks Pregnant With Twins

 Wow!
 You made it.
 You actually are 36 weeks pregnant with twins or multiples, carrying them in your belly for nearly 9 months now!
 While medically this stage would still be considered in the premature period, most pregnant mothers would find it hilarious since they feel like their babies would emerge any moment now.
-Your pregnancy has reached a pretty good stage, and any final growth processes would be finishing up quickly within you.
+Your pregnancy has reached a pretty good stage, and any final growth processes will be finishing up quickly within you.

 The excitement would definitely be palpable, with extreme precautions and readiness being taken on every front of your life.
-This is usually paired with a sense of anxiety at finally realizing that the D-day is here.
+This is usually paired with a sense of anxiety at finally realizing that D-day is here.
 Belief in your own self and being in line with your doctor’s recommendations is a great way to ensure things proceed in the best way possible.
 But, knowing everything about week 36 of pregnancy is also an important part of the preparation.
-In this article, we will talk about all the changes you and your baby will go through at week 36.
+In this article, we will talk about all the changes you and your baby will go through in week 36.

 The Growth of the Babies at 36 Weeks